 If you want a competitive advantage in your home search, begin the process by choosing an experienced, skilled buyer’s agent.
-To personalize the issue further, my wife and I recently purchased a condo in Miami, and chose to use a buyer’s agent despite my successful career as an agent in NYC.
+To personalize the issue further, when my wife and I purchased a condo in Miami, we chose to use a buyer’s agent despite my successful career as an agent in NYC.
 I wanted someone active in that market, who knew the cultural intricacies of transacting in that market.
-While I know what data is important for a buyer to have working knowledge of when searching, because I’m not licensed in Florida (I will be shortly by the way but that’s another blog post!), my only access to that data was public-facing sites like Zillow and Realtor.com.
+While I know what data is important for a buyer to have working knowledge of when searching, because I wasn’t yet license in FL at the time (I am now BTW!), my only access to that data was public-facing sites like Zillow and Realtor.com.
 I know that the data on these sites is notoriously inaccurate and unreliable, and I would never rely on it when measuring the value of a home I was personally interested in.
 No other buyer should either.

 Street Knowledge